 PROGRESS REPORTS (1, 2, & 3): Submitted at required intervals (refer to the award agreement).
 Include cumulative narrative and financial information on the status of the grant as of the end of the reporting period.

 FINAL REPORT: Due 45 days after grant and match have been expended, but no later than July 15th of the fiscal year following the fiscal year in which the grant was awarded.
-The report includes a final cumulative narrative and final cumulative financial data on the expenditures of grant and match funds.
+The report includes a final cumulative narrative, final cumulative financial data on the expenditures of grant and match funds, and photos of the completed project including the sign that acknowledges grant funding.

-WORK ACCOMPLISHED (In accordance with the project narrative in Attachment A and project budget in Attachment C).
+WORK ACCOMPLISHED (In accordance with the project narrative in Attachment A and project budget in Attachment B) [insert character limit]

 II.
-SCHEDULE OF EXPENSES AND INCOME (in accordance with Project Budget (Attachment C)
+SCHEDULE OF EXPENSES AND INCOME (in accordance with Project Budget (Attachment B)

 A. EXPENSES (Actually PAID, not projected or encumbered.
 This itemization is cumulative and corresponds to the narrative in Section 1 of this report)